jmaddington/ChatGPTCLI/README.md

+# ARCHIVED

+This is no longer maintained because Simon Willison has such a great tool at https://github.com/simonw/llm

 # ASKGPTCLI

 A command line interface to ChatGPT, for when you have questions and don't want to switch to Chrome.